SoftwareEngineeringToolDemos/ICSE-2014-SEWordSim/README.md

 * :white_check_mark: Source code (available)
 * :white_check_mark: [The original tool](SomeExecutableInTheRepo) (available)

 This repository was constructed by [Shveta Sharma](https://github.com/shveta08) under the supervision of [Emerson Murphy-Hill](https://github.com/CaptainEmerson).
-Thanks to Jane Smith and John Doe for their help in establishing this repository.
+Thanks to Yuan Tian, David Lo and Julia Lawall for their help in establishing this repository.